 Fifth, multinational naval and military forces – not necessarily under either the EU or NATO – are the way to go, and with luck, many countries will see such cooperation to be in their own self-interest.
-Focusing initially on one country within Europe and one maritime theater along Europe’s periphery would be prudent, allowing greater concentration of forces and effort than attempting to implement a military and naval solution everywhere at once.
+Focusing initially on one country within Europe and one maritime theater along Europe’s periphery would be prudent, allowing a greater concentration of forces and effort than attempting to implement military and naval solutions everywhere at once.

 The leaders of the Bundeswehr, for instance, ought not to be too proud to ask for military assistance from their neighbors to the East who have largely foregone the West’s migrant-refugee dementia.
 Poland, Hungary, Slovakia, the Czech Republic, and Russia – yes, even Russia – might help.
 Not out of altruism, but with the knowledge that the internal collapse of Western Europe and especially Germany will inevitably have grave consequences for them, too.
 WWII is over.
 So is the Cold War, except, perhaps, in the minds of some Americans.

 But the Migrant War is here and now – it merits a collective response which the EU is too spineless politically to provide.